-In some people, leukotriene inhibitors can cause psychological symptoms such as irritability, anxiousness, insomnia, hallucinations, aggression, depression, and suicidal thinking or behavior.
+In some people, leukotriene inhibitors can cause psychological symptoms such as anxiety, depression, strange dreams, trouble sleeping, and suicidal thinking or behavior.

 Immunotherapy is carefully timed and gradually increased exposure to allergens, particularly those that are difficult to avoid, such as pollens, dust mites and molds.
 The goal is to train the body's immune system not to react to these allergens.

 Immunotherapy might be used when other treatments aren't effective or tolerated.
-It might help prevent the development of asthma in some people.
+It is also helpful in reducing asthma symptoms in some patients.

 Side effects might include irritation at the injection site and allergy symptoms such as sneezing, congestion or hives.
 Rarely, allergy shots can cause anaphylaxis, a sudden life-threatening reaction that causes swelling in the throat, difficulty breathing, and other signs and symptoms.

 Sublingual immunotherapy (SLIT)